openHPI/TeachingTeamGuidelines/docs/bestpractices/recommendedcoursecycles/scheduled/handson.md

 Generally, we offer these courses in a duration of **4 weeks** with a strong focus on hands-on exercises and tasks.
 In our context, these are often courses to learn programming skills.

+The duration of the course is basically defined by the deadlines of assignemnts and exercises.
+The course material itself is generally available in self-paced mode after the deadlines have passed.

+**Records of Achievement** can be earned during the runtime of the course. **Confirmations of Participation** can be earned during the course runtime and also in self-paced mode.

 <br>